richard-lane/fourbody/README.md

 ## Installation
 `pip install fourbody`
-This doesn't work yet but hopefully it will soon.
-Otherwise just clone this repo
+Note that this only installs the package, and not the tests.

 ## API
-All the functionality is provided by a single function, [`fourbody.param.helicity_param`](fourbody/param.py#L24).
+Phase space parameterisation is provided with the function [`fourbody.param.helicity_param`](fourbody/param.py#L24).

 ## Example
 A complete example showing how to read arrays from a ROOT file using `uproot`,